 Price: $75/person, $25 USD for children under 8

 Ho Chi Minh City’s street food scene is simply magnificent, and the aptly named “Foodie” tour is probably the best way for those who visit Vietnam to get an overview of it while accompanied by professional and knowledgeable locals.
-This scooter tour will take you to 5 districts of Saigon, each with their own distinct personality and culinary specialties.
+This scooter tour will take you through 5 districts in Saigon, each with their own distinct personality and culinary specialties.
 Customers will sample foods — like the highly rated grilled goat’s breast in District 8, and the scallops with peanuts and scallions in District 4 — not touched upon by most Vietnam street food tours.

 Perhaps this tour’s greatest strength is that it is more than just a food tour.
 Customers will indeed get to try between 10 to 12 authentically prepared entrees at stalls all around the city, but they will also get to see much of Saigon’s urban sprawl and will be given a lot of info on Vietnamese culture.
 The tour is about four and a half hours long, and you can expect actual mealtime to take up about 2 hours.
 The other 50% of the time will be spent seeing the lesser-known sights of Saigon from the back of a motorbike driven by one of the aó dài-clad female tour guides, who many reviewers note are very safe drivers.
 In short, the Foodie tour is a well-tuned full package overview of the city’s culinary nightlife scene.